Menu

 Itinerary

-• Arrive at your convenience into Sao Tomé – the capital city of Sao Tomé and Principe which has regular flights between Angola, Portugal, and Ghana.
+• Airport pickup in São Tomé – the capital city of São Tomé and Príncipe which has regular flights between Angola, Portugal, and Ghana.

-• 11:30 AM arrival with TAAG, if coming from our Grand Angola tour.
+• Arrival with TAAG, if coming from our Grand Angola tour.

 • Meet your fellow group members at the lobby of our hotel.

-• Highlight: Our first stop is the Coffee Museum.
-Sao Tomé is famous for its coffee plantations, which began in 1780.
+• Highlight: Our first stop is the Monte Café Plantation.
+São Tomé is famous for its coffee plantations, which began in 1780.
+The Monte Café Plantation is one of the oldest and most well-known ones.

-• Begin our sightseeing of one of the oldest colonial capitals in Africa by exploring Independence Square – signifying independence gained in 1975.
+• Begin our sightseeing tour around the city center of one of the oldest colonial capitals in Africa by exploring Independence Square – signifying independence gained in 1975.

 • See the Presidential Palace from outside.
 This unique pink 19th century Portuguese Colonial style structure houses the current president.